tbohlen/lumenopt/visualizer/README.txt

 Compiling:

-To compile, simply run the command "make" when in this assignment's root directory.
+To compile ON MACS, simply run the command "make" when in this assignment's root directory.
 This will create a new executable called "a4".

+To compile ON LINUX, save MakeFile.linux over MakeFile and run "make"

 Running: